gregphillips03/dsci401/README.md

 + I create a variable and store a string which contains the path to my utility file - because I know where that exists.

-+ The import the os and sys modules, so you can steal the rest of the path from your machine.
++ Then import the os and sys modules, so you can steal the rest of the path from your machine.
 Feed the ```sys.path.append()``` method the string containing the path to your file and you're done.
 You can import your utility file wherever you're working from.

 <h3>Disclaimer</h3>